By Matthew Kadey

 Ripping 10-mile descent.
 Need new brakes or better travel insurance.
 Lots of kids.
 Don’t believe that the populace is only six million.

-Descent followed almost immediately by another vertical.
-Nine miles gone.
+The descent followed almost immediately by another vertical.
+Nine miles went by.
 Can’t wait for downhill that’s coming.

 Sun is fading.
 No downhill to be found.
 Still climbing.
 Passed two sullen Dutch cyclists.